hirodnazari/archivist/README.md

 # archivist
-A bot for the good ones server, meant to archive events and people as well as any miscellaneous functions.
+A bot for the good ones server, meant to archive events and people as well as other miscellaneous functions.

 Primary dependencies necessary for function:
 - [Pycord](https://github.com/Pycord-Development/pycord) - a [discord.py](https://github.com/Rapptz/discord.py) fork for interacting with the Discord API